heyteresagreen/digital-garden/src/site/notes/Voice chats with my ChatGPT UX mentor.md

 * **Advising on me coaching or mentoring colleagues.** Yes I got the mentor to mentor me on mentoring.
 * **Drafting a UX case study**.
 Building a portfolio has got to be the number one thing I procrastinate on.
 Answering a few questions and getting a draft is a decent starting point to get the ball rolling, and did make me reflect on the project in ways I hadn’t before.
 I also did it via voice chat whilst cleaning my bathroom!
 * **Refining copy I had drafted.** I feel like I’m an okay writer, but it helps to get another perspective.
-* **Feedback on an illustration.** This was more to test how well the AI can “see”, but based on my article on [[Remote Sketching - tools for UX designers\|Remote Sketching - tools for UX designers]] and one of the illustrations I did for it, it was able to note that there were two people collaborating on a whiteboard and that this looked like a good fit.
+* **Feedback on an illustration.** This was more to test how well the AI can “see”, but based on my article on [[Remote Sketching - tools for UX designers]] and one of the illustrations I did for it, it was able to note that there were two people collaborating on a whiteboard and that this looked like a good fit.
 * **Brainstorming the downsides of using an AI as a mentor.**
 * **Writing an article about our interactions so far.** I felt it was far too effusive in its praise of itself and didn’t end up using any of the material.
 * **Feedback on this article.** I ignored all of it.